TheOdinProject/curriculum/react/introduction/setting_up_a_react_environment.md

 ### Keeping It Clean

-Another of the useful features of Create React App is that it ships with [ESLint](https://www.theodinproject.com/lessons/node-path-javascript-linting).
+Another of the useful features of Create React App is that it ships with [ESLint](https://eslint.org/).
 You could also set up [Prettier](https://prettier.io/) to help keep your React code as clean as can be.

 ### Developer Tools

 As you progress with React, your projects will undoubtedly become larger and larger, and include more and more components, with increasing levels of functionality.

-When this happens, it becomes very useful to be able to track and modify aspects of your app while the page is loaded in the browser.
-To aid in this we can make use of a Chrome extension called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+When this happens, it becomes very useful to be able to track (and make live changes to) the moving parts inside of your app for the purposes of understanding and debugging your code.
+To this end we can make use of a Chrome extension called [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).

-We recommend installing this and becoming comfortable with using it as early as possible to assist in debugging and improving your development experience.
+We recommend installing this and becoming comfortable with using it as early as possible as it is an invaluable tool for effective React development.

 ### Assignment

 <div class="lesson-content__panel" markdown="1">

-1. Review this material by reading through the [Getting Started](https://create-react-app.dev/docs/getting-started) page in the Create React App docs.
+1. Review this material by reading through [CRA's Getting Started page](https://create-react-app.dev/docs/getting-started).
-2. Check out this [guide for React Developer Tools](https://www.geeksforgeeks.org/react-developer-tools/) to begin learning how to utilize it effectively (don't worry if you can't yet understand some of the language).
+2. Check out this [guide for React Developer Tools](https://www.pluralsight.com/guides/debugging-components-with-react-developer-tools) to begin learning how to utilize it effectively (don't worry if you can't yet understand some of the language).
 3. Try to clean up your `my-first-react-app` project so that it no longer displays the default page, see if you can get it to display a "Hello, World!" message instead.
 </div>